Free worldwide shipping on every order

 For targeted joint treatment — hands, knees, shoulders, or elbows — the RLPRO 1000 (720 LEDs, 153 × 42 cm) provides ample coverage at a clinical-grade irradiance.
 Its adjustable pulse settings allow you to fine-tune treatment parameters.

 If arthritis affects multiple joints or larger areas such as the spine, the RLPRO 1200 (864 LEDs, 184 × 42 cm) offers extended coverage so you can treat more of the body in a single session.
-Both panels deliver all eight wavelengths (630, 650, 660, 670, 810, 830, 850, 1060 nm) and are Health Canada Class II and FDA-registered medical devices.
+Both panels deliver all eight wavelengths (630, 650, 660, 670, 810, 830, 850, 1060 nm).
+RLPRO 1200 is covered by Health Canada Class II Licence #111226, and Hale RLPRO panels are FDA-listed.

 Integrating Red Light Therapy Into an Arthritis Management Plan